tomhogue/Digital_Carb_Sync_Shield/README.md

 and other compatible boards.

 The software is licensed under the MIT model.
+The hardware is licensed using Open Hardware License.

 The shield reads up to 6 vacuum pressure sensors on A0-5 and displays running peaks.